Get The Best Business Energy Rates in The UK With These 10 Tips

 1. Be Aware of Your Current Tariff

-If you’re like the majority of businesses owners, you’ve no idea how much your current business gas and electricity tariffs are.
+If you’re like the majority of businesses owners, you’ve no idea how much your current business gas and electricity supplier tariffs are.

 Perhaps you only get quotes in a couple of years and like always forget about it.
 But, without knowing your current rates, it’ll be impossible to compare prices.